tnordloh/arduino_16_port_plant_reader/README.md

 power gets through.

-Additionally, each of the moisture sensors has an LED built into it, so that we know which of the 16 plants require watering.
+Additionally, each of the moisture sensors has an LED built into it, so that we can light up  which of the 16 plants require watering.
 To address the 16 lights, we are using two
 [SN74HC595 8-Bit shift registers](https://www.sparkfun.com/products/13699),
 which consumes three more ports on the Arduino.